IRTF-HRPC/draft-irtf-hrpc-ipvc/draft-irtf-hrpc-ipvc.md

 This document outlines the tactics employed in technology-based IPV and offers recommendations for designing protocols and technologies to mitigate these tactics.
 It begins with a comprehensive overview of IPV and related terminology, followed by an exploration of the specific tactics used by abusers, culminating in actionable recommendations for the digital design community.

 Although the category of technology-abuse includes practices such as Child Sexual Abuse Material (CSAM), or digital manipulation of images and videos (deepfakes) to exhibit and slander women {{Witness}}, those tactics are out of scope in this document, since the attacker is not part of the victim's close social environment, i.e. they do not necessarily have access to the victim's local network.
-However, in some ocasions, this distinction doesn't always hold.
+However, in some occasions, this distinction doesn't always hold.

 The point of this document is to describe technological means by which abuse may be enacted.
 It is not claiming, and cannot claim, that these means are inherently abusive.